 Thomas D. Halket, FCIArb, C Arb; Deputy President, Chartered Institute of Arbitrators; Partner, Halket Weitz LLP, New York; Adjunct Professor of Law, Fordham Law School and Chair, CIArb New York Branch.
 See Bio

 Richard L. Mattiaccio, FCIArb, C Arb; Partner, Allegaert Berger & Vogel LLP, New York; Vice-Chair, CIArb New York Branch; Chair, New York City Bar Association International Commercial Disputes Committee (ICDC); Vice Chair, New York International Arbitration Center (NYIAC).
 See Bio

-Christian Paul Alberti, Chief of ADR, Saudi Center for Commercial Arbitration (SCCA); Adjunct Professor, New York University School of Law.
+Christian Paul Alberti, FCIArb, Chief of ADR/General Counsel, Saudi Center for Commercial Arbitration; founding member, International Arbitration Club of New York, past President, Vis Moot Alumni Association (MAA).
 See Bio

 Oliver J. (Ollie) Armas, New York Managing Partner, Hogan Lovells US LLP.
 See Bio